How to Convert Excel to Google Sheets (Step-by-Step)

 The above steps will add your Excel file to the drive, and now you will be able to open it even if you don’t have Excel installed on your system.

-At this point, you can just view the file, but you cannot make any changes to it.
+To view the file content, double-click on it.
+At this point, you can view the file, but you cannot make any changes to it.

-If you want to make changes to it, you need to open it in Google Sheets by clicking on the Open in Google Docs option on the top of the screen.
+If you want to change it, you need to open it in Google Sheets by clicking on the “Open in Google Sheets option at the top of the screen.

 Click on Open with Google Sheets

-If you cannot see this option, don’t worry.
-You can still open the file in Google Sheets by right-clicking, then selecting clicking Open with -> Google Sheets.
+NOTE: If you cannot see this option, you can still open the file in Google Sheets.
+Right-click and select “Open with Google Sheets.”

-The best part is, when you save this file, all changes will be saved to the original Excel file.
+The best part is when you save this file; all changes will be saved to the original Excel file.

-How to Convert an Excel File to Google Sheets Format
+How To Convert an Excel File to Google Sheets Format

-You might want to not just edit your file in Google Sheets, but also save it in the Google Sheets format instead of the Excel format.
+You might want to not just edit your file in Google Sheets but also save it in the Google Sheets format instead of the Excel format.

-If that is the case, make sure your file is already open in Google Sheets, select Save as Google Sheets from the File menu.
+If that is the case, ensure your file is already open in Google Sheets, and select “Save as Google Sheets from the “Filemenu.

 Save an Excel file as Google Sheets